 - A hearing test measures how well you hear sounds and words.
 You may be tested to measure how well you hear with and without hearing aids.

 - An MRI takes pictures of the nerves in your inner ear and brain.
 The pictures may show if you have damage to nerves or if you do not have a hearing nerve.
 You may be given dye to help the pictures show up better.
 Do not enter the MRI room with any metal.
 Metal can cause serious injury.
-Tell the caregiver if you have any metal in or on your body.
+Tell the healthcare provider if you have any metal in or on your body.

 What happens during CI surgery?